 - 1000 times better endurance and speed than NAND

-These stats had many excited to sell all of their memory and upgrade as soon as the modules came on market.
-However, Intel later backpedaled in a following presentation to significantly lower numbers:
+These stats had many excited to sell all of their memory and upgrade as soon as the modules came on the market.
+However, Intel later backpedaled in the following presentation to significantly lower numbers:

 - 3x the endurance & 10x the speed of NAND

 While the regression from the promised performance is disappointing, the technology still does present enticing possibilities for I/O improvements by removing the bottlenecks present in most architectures.

 3D XPoint DIMMs, also known as cross-point memory, owe their properties to a unique architecture.